Redocly/redocly-cli/docs/commands/translate.md

 redocly translate nl-NL
 ```

-This example updates the file `@l10n/nl-NL/translations.yaml`.
+The translations are placed in the file `@l10n/nl-NL/translations.yaml`.
 If the file (or folder) doesn't exist, they're created and populated with translation keys.

 ### Populate translation keys for all locales

-Use the `all` keyword to generate translations for all locale folders inside the `@l10n` directory:
+Use the `all` keyword to generate translations for all the locale folders inside the `@l10n` directory:

 ```bash {% title="Translate all locales" %}
 redocly translate all